funkfinger/course-material-hs/course-content.md

 - Thoughtful content...
     - Kather [What Does Sound Look Like? | SKUNK BEAR](https://youtu.be/px3oVGXr4mo)
 - Anatomy of drum loop - [ANATOMY OF A DRUM BEAT](https://shedthemusic.com/anatomy-of-a-drum-beat-1)
+- GarageBand
+    - Software Intrument

+### Day 5 (2023-01-13)
+- Thoughtful content...
+    - Xavi
 - Critiques - what are they?
 How do they work?
 Critique something I make... (need to make something)
-- GarageBand
-    - Software Intrument

 ---